HomunMage/Agents/Elma - English Vocabulary Learning/README.md

 *
 Based on these sentences, what do you think "XXXX" means?

-and next, spilt the words with Morphology, and give me other words that from this word' roots
+and next, spilt the words with Morphology, and give me other words that from this word's morphology
 ```

 ![](./Elma.png)